NewPZP/mybooklet/11 雅思学习/02 艾登英语的学习梳理/13 Going to the Drugstore.md

 - refill
 	- When the medicine for Kenneth's heart condition was gone, he went to store to get a refill.
 - pharmacist
+- co-pay
+	- the insurance company will pay most of the bill, but Terrance still has to pay a co-pay of $10 for each visit with his doctor
+- HMO
+- to foot the bill
+	- Florencio likes to go out to dinner with friends, but doesn't like to foot the bill.
+	- Fortunately, I have a low co-pay, so my HMO foots most of the bill.
+- mat

+## 拓展
+- At the pharmacy, about a meter and a half from the counter where you pick up your prescriptions, you may see a small sign or mat that reads: Please Wait Here/ You're NEXT/ Respect Patient Privacy